 A wet mount slide is the most typical kind of slide preparation for microscope work.
-Wet mount slides are used to view living organisms, along with liquid substances of all kinds.
-They are also used for any sort of specimen that needs to be kept wet.
 If you deal with microscopic lens or are planning to start, you need to learn how to make a wet mount microscopic lense slide.

 How to Make a Wet Mount Microscope Slide

 - Use a flat glass slide to prepare a wet mount.
 The slide should be clean and devoid of dust or other fine particles.

 - Suck up a couple of drops of your liquid specimen into a medicine dropper.

 - Pick up a flat glass slide with one hand, grasping it by the outer edges.

 - Location one drop of the liquid specimen in the medication dropper on top of the slide.
 Make certain the drop goes on the center portion of the slide.